Also tends to happen to the Doom Patrol. Often lampshaded at the end of their newest guest appearance in some other hero team's series.

 Comics have their own name for this trope: Comicbook Limbo.
 So many characters and whole teams end up there—even ones who used to have a series of their very own.

 Percy Weasley.
 He wasn't all that big a player in the books, usually being involved in the side-plots, but his estrangement from his family was a poignant reminder of what Dumbledore always said about Voldemort's gift for dividing loyalties.
-There wasn't much about this in the films, though, where he basically disappeared until the final movie.
+After the third movie, his only appearances consist of non-speaking cameos in Phoenix and Hallows, Part 2.
+Unless you watch the backgrounds, you wouldn't even notice he's there and is apparently still going through his book plotline, albeit almost entirely off-screen.

 Up until Deathly Hallows, Charlie was mentioned a couple of times in the first film and Bill wasn't mentioned in the films at all.
 Bill and Charlie's only actual appearances in the first six films were in the photo of the Weasley family in Egypt, which was onscreen for about a second.